isaacchua0309/tp/docs/UserGuide.md

 ![Adding a Friend](images/add_command.png)

+> ⚠️ **Note**:
-> ⚠️ **Note**: Names are case insensitive (e.g., The names, Somneel and somneel, are the same and will not be allowed when adding a contact).
+> * Name: Names are case insensitive (e.g., the names, Somneel and somneel, are the same and will not be allowed when adding a contact).

-> 💡 **Postal Code Tip**: Only valid Singapore postal codes are accepted.
-The postal code lets FitFriends calculate proximity for meetups at sports venues.
+> * Postal Code: valid Singapore postal codes are accepted.

-> 💡 **Sports Tip**: Only valid sports from "Valid Sports List" are allowed.
+> * Sport: Only valid sports from "Valid Sports List" are allowed.
 You can add valid sports to this list by using the `createsport` command.

-> 💡 **Tags Tip**: Tags are optional.
+> * Tag: Tags are optional.
 You can add as many tags as you want to a contact (e.g., `t/bestfriend t/colleague`).
 Tags help you categorize your contacts.

 #### Listing All Friends